Silentbarber/DLBAcalib/README.md

 A novel targetless extrinsic calibration method for dual LiDARs, addressing non-overlapping fields of view and imprecise initial parameters.
 Our framework integrates sliding-window LiDAR bundle adjustment (LBA) with adaptive voxelization, eliminating reliance on artificial markers or manual tuning.
+Unfortunately, we regret to inform you that our paper was not accepted by IROS.
+I will continue to delve deeper into related work in the future, and once the code algorithm is sufficiently excellent, I will fully open it up